devisscher/NextBlog/posts/009-2017-takeaways.md

 ### 3. [Zeit.co](https://zeit.co/)

-This german company impressed me with the relevance of their product offering.
+This US based company impressed me with the relevance of their product offering.
 I am using 2 of their products currently, Next.js(The framework on which this blog built) and Now.sh(The deployment service that is provisioning this blog).

 Next.js: is a server rendered react app which allows you to easily build pages as components.
 This approach is quick and easy, it lends itself well to a blog or other content websites.